crypto101/book/signature-algorithms.rst

 A signature algorithm is the public-key equivalent of a message authentication code.
 It consists of three parts:

-#. a key generation algorithm, which can be shared with other public-key
+#. a key generation algorithm, which can be shared with other
-   algorithms
+   :term:`public-key algorithm`\s
 #. a signature generation algorithm
 #. a signature verification algorithm